betaglot/plantabeta/docs/reference/Neuro/Memory/NumberMemory.md

 ## TreeCount

-How many trees did you BagFill?
+How many trees did you BagCover?

 ## GiveBundle